 Why did we have employment tribunal fees in the first place?

 The fees were first introduced in 2013 by Chris Grayling, the Lord Chancellor during the coalition, in a bid to reduce the number of ‘weak’ employment claims with apparently low prospects of success, which were said to be ‘clogging’ the tribunals system.

 The fees varied depending on the type of claim brought forward.
 Smaller cases such as unpaid wages, redundancy pay and breaches of contracts cost around £160 to issue (file the papers with the tribunal) with an additional £230 for the hearing itself.
 Larger cases which generally took longer due to the complexity and length of the hearings, such as unfair dismissal, cost around £250 to issue, with a hearing fee of £950.
 These fees resulted in a significant drop in cases, including in cases such as maternity discrimination.

 What does this mean for employment tribunals in the future?

 Moving forward, employees now have the right to bring a dispute to tribunal without having to pay fees.
 This will especially help those that have lost their job and those that have had difficulty in the past bringing cases such as unfair dismissal to trial.

 The government has yet to announce exactly how it will reimburse those who have previously paid the fees.
-Until they produce more detail, as solicitors we will have to wait before advising clients on their rights.
+Until they produce more detail, as employment solicitors, we will have to wait before advising clients on their rights.

-For more information on employee rights and tribunals and visit our employment section.
+For more information on employee rights and tribunals, visit our employment section.
 To speak to an expert employment solicitor in Bristol or South Gloucestershire, call us on 0117 325 2929 or complete our online contact form.